alnvdl/diagrama/README.md

 I also wanted to avoid the insane churn of the Javascript ecosystem by having a minimal setup that is easy to maintain in the long term:
 - Just two dependencies: Monaco and Mermaid.
+- Just a static page: no server-side code required to run the editor.
+- Quick and dirty vanilla JS and CSS code that can be easily maintained.
 - ~~No bundling/packing required for building~~ (esbuild is awesome!)
-- No server-side code required to run the editor.
-- Quick and dirty vanilla JS and CSS code that can be easily maintained.

-The `docs` folder is used to serve static files because that is easier to host with GitHub Pages.

 ## Licenses
 This project is licensed under the MIT license, as are the embedded Monaco